 I thought a dress up corner would be sweet for this ballerina birthday theme and the Beijos team pointed me in the direction of Rainey’s Closet.
 It’s my new obsession!

 With the floral and styling direction in-hand, I collaborated with Alyssa of Ginger Rose Flowers to bring the vision to life.
 Alyssa knocked the flowers out of the park.
 She was also truly a partner during the very late night set up that took place pre-party.

 The Styling Layer

 If I’m being honest, pulling together a party like this as a team of one is a lot of work.
 I made countless trips to places like Target and Ikea and spent a lot of time on Etsy and Amazon to be sure that every last element was cohesive.
-The outfits we wore for these photos were important to me and I shopped around before settling on this dress for myself!
+The outfits we wore for these photos were important to me and I shopped around before settling on this dress (now on sale) for myself!
 Elle’s sweet friends loved getting to play dress up, too.

 I’m certain that I’ve forgotten some tidbit so if you are curious about where an element came from, leave a comment below!
 Hope you enjoy the photos, if you care to take a look.

 While the exact products are still living above, we continue to get requests for updated party supplies!
 Shop more current pieces below.

 Bringing in a child sized clothing rack with other tutus and ballerina outfits was an easy decor addition to add extra whimsy.